0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 ## Undertand What is ClickFix/ClearFake

-ClickFix is not a new tactic.
-In **July 2023**, it was reported that a Threat Actor (TA) used it to execute a social engineering phishing scheme, tricking users into copying and running a command under the guide of fixing an issue.
+Proofpoint researchers, who coined the term ClickFix for this tactic, reported that the initial access broker TA571 had been using it in phishing campaigns since March 2024.
+The scheme involved tricking users into copying and executing a command under the pretense of resolving an issue.

-Specifically, the TA would send an email or attachment that, when opened, displays an error—often mimicking a familiar file type—to lure the user into following the provided instructions.
-But this was the beginning of it
+In practice, the TA would send an email or attachment that, when opened, triggered a fake error message—often designed to resemble a familiar file type—prompting the user to follow the provided instructions.
+But that was just the beginning.

-After a year, ClickFix has evolved, I would say, but in my opinion, it has merely experimented with existing methods using different legitimate services that were already available.
+A year later, ClickFix has certainly evolved.
+However, in my view, it has merely recycled existing techniques, experimenting with different legitimate services that were already available.

-Here is the general concept of a ClickFix or ClearFake and some example of it:

 **By the end of 2024**, The term **DeceptionAds** was a thing, which (you can read it right [here](https://labs.guard.io/deceptionads-fake-captcha-driving-infostealer-infections-and-a-glimpse-to-the-dark-side-of-0c516f4dc0b6)) was a Ad-Networks As Enablers to `cloak` their intention and use it to spread the Malware

-Every day there will be a bunch of

 ### Ads-Networks